JayO-1/system-design-101/README.md

 * **Is it possible to use a write-through/write-behind cache to speed up writes?**
     * NO!
 For the same reasons as above.
 Cache failure/delayed writes will lead to inconsistency which we cannot tolerate

-* **Considering that we must use single-leader replication for our DB, concurrent writes to the same TinyURL could potentially go through if it hasn't been created yet.
+* **Considering that we must use single-leader replication for our DB, concurrent writes to the same  could potentially go through if it hasn't been created yet.
 How do we deal with this?**
-    * **Predicate Locks:** We will need to lock on the TinyURL even if it doesn't exist
+    * **Predicate Locks:** We will need to lock on the  even if it doesn't exist
         * This will involve the use of a predicate query to identify the row where the change applies e.g. SELECT * FROM urls WHERE shortURL = 'abcde12'
-    * **Materialising Conflicts:** We generate every possible TinyURL so they are already present in the DB.
+    * **Materialising Conflicts:** We generate every possible  so they are already present in the DB.
 This allows us to use the DBs in-built locking functionality
         * Considering how short Tiny URLs are, there wouldn't be much memory overhead.
 Assuming we store 1 trillion Tiny URLs * 1 byte per char * 8 chars = 8TB which isn't that much

 * **What DB index would we want to use to solve this problem?**